nkinnaird/nkinnaird.github.io/_portfolio/portfolio-4.md

 1. Biologists and genetics labs can better identify those variants which require further study and lab testing
 2. Physicians can better plan patient treatment and respond to lab results

-The figure below shows a comparison of ROC curves between different classification models.
+I used a Kaggle dataset for this project, and built and tested various clssification models.
+The figure below shows a comparison of the model ROC curves.
 I ultimately selected the RandomForest model since it performed the best and was still relatively interpretable.
 Please see the [project GitHub page](https://github.com/nkinnaird/GeneticVariantClassification) for more extensive details.

 <img src="/images/ROC_Comparison.png" height="400"/>